jacklul/USharpVideo-Subtitles/README.md

 ### SubtitleManager.SynchronizeSubtitles(): void

-Re-synchronizes the subtitles globally, only the person who loaded them can do this - this can change when that person leaves the instance or lock state changes - check the `SubtitleManager.gameObject` owner in this case
+Re-synchronizes the subtitles globally, only the person who loaded them can do this (or the master if the synchronization is finished) - this can change when that person leaves the instance or lock state changes - check the `SubtitleManager.gameObject` owner in this case

-- This can silently fail if the synchronization is ongoing
+- This can silently fail if the synchronization is ongoing - check if `SubtitleManager.IsSynchronized()` is `true` before running it

 ### SubtitleOverlayHandler.MoveOverlay(GameObject): void